 If you enable the Waiting List, a fully booked event will give prospective attendees an option to enter their name, email and phone number (optional) to be notified if a space becomes available.
+The Waiting List feature is available on the Standard plan and above.

 This article covers: